Lady Killer (1933 film): Plot

-After being fired as a theater usher, Dan Quigley tracks down Myra Gale to her apartment and returns the purse she dropped.
+After being fired as a theater usher for gambling and other issues, Dan Quigley tracks down Myra Gale to her apartment and returns the purse she dropped.
 He then sits in on a poker game with her "brother-in-law", Spade Maddock, Duke, Smiley and Pete.
 After he loses all his money, he leaves, only to run into another person trying to return Myra's purse.
 Realizing he has been conned, he threatens to go to the police ... unless they let him join them, telling them he has some profitable ideas.

 He is as good as his word.
 Eventually, they are running a nightclub and casino, a perfect cover to scout the rich as burglary targets.
 Dan stages a car accident so a passing "doctor" can persuade Mrs. Marley to let him rest for a while in her nearby mansion.
 This gives Dan an opportunity to check out the place, so that they can break in later.
 More burglaries follow, but Dan decides to quit when a butler is killed during the latest one.
 However, Pete cracks under police interrogation and betrays the others; when the police come for them, Duke kills Pete and everyone flees.
 Dan and Myra head to Los Angeles.

 Dan is picked up for questioning at the train station, so he gives his money to Myra for safekeeping.
 She then runs into Spade.
 When Dan telephones her to have her post his bail, Spade persuades her to go with him to Mexico instead.
-Dan is released anyway.
+Dan is released anyway, for lack of evidence.

 Broke, he runs away from what he mistakes for a policeman, only to discover his pursuer is actually hiring extras for a film.
 Dan gladly accepts $3 a day and a box lunch.
 On his fourth day of work, he meets star Lois Underwood and is surprised to find her friendly, even to a lowly extra.
 Meanwhile, National Studio head Ramick is looking for fresh, "rough and ready" faces, as the public is tiring of handsome stars.
 One of his executives suggests Dan.
 Dan helps his career along by writing himself hundreds of fan letters a week, and is soon a rising star.